niravtadvaiya/AWSNotifier/README.md

 2. Select EC2 Service.

-3. On EC2 dashboard, select the EC2 instance where you have installed the Nexmo **AWSNotifier** App.
+3. On EC2 dashboard, select the EC2 instance where you have installed the Nexmo **AWSNotifier**.

 4. Click on the **Security groups** link as shown in the image below:
 ![](https://github.com/niravtadvaiya/AWSNotifier/blob/master/docs/2.png?raw=true)